gaurav-kaushik/sbg-apps/DESeq2/README.md

 `diff.R` is a script for performing a differential expression analysis using the DESeq2 library in R.

+This repository demonstrates:

+1. How to build a container where you install custom R packages/libraries
+2. How to make an R script that is command-line runnable
+3. A CWL description for how to run the script inside the container (the description refers to an already-built container on the cloud)

 **To run in the command line:**

 	Rscript diff.R data/brca_gene.csv data/brca_meta.csv csv_filename pdf_filename <rld | vsd>